-The Kingdom is the world’s No 1 destination for medical tourism, renowned for personal and affordable service and world-class, cutting-edge facilities and treatment
+The Kingdom is one of the world’s leading destinations for medical tourism, renowned for personal and affordable service and world-class, cutting-edge facilities and treatment

 By Wanida Tardivel & Luxury Society Asia Team

 Thailand’s hospitals and clinics are like the five-star hotels of the medical industry.
-There are over 36 JCI internationally accredited hospitals in the country, boasting a wide range of doctors and specialists trained and certified abroad.
+There are 36 JCI internationally accredited hospitals in the country, boasting a wide range of doctors and specialists trained and certified abroad.
 Appointments are easy to come by, and the costs are affordable compared to the West.
-It’s no wonder overseas patients dropped US$3 billion into the Land of Smiles’ economy last year, making it the No 1 destination for medical tourism in the world.
+It’s no wonder overseas patients dropped US$3 billion into the Land of Smiles’ economy previous year, making The Kingdom is one of the world’s leading destinations for medical tourism .